Stochastic Differential Equations

 where

-and the is due to the above
+is due to the above

 - This looks quite a bit like the numerical quadrature rule, dunnit kid?!